Guide for Editors

 Thank you for considering editing a guest collection in Roadsides.
 The following Guide for Editors will help you understand the application and publication process.

 The Editorial Board takes decisions on guest collections.
 The proposed collection must receive initial approval from the Editorial Board before CfP can be published.
-The decision on upcoming issues is made during the annual Board meeting in early December.
+The decision on upcoming collections is made during the annual Board meeting in early December.
+In our discussions we consider both the quality of the proposal and also the urgency of the topic.
 Please pay attention to the submission and publication timeline, which both require a long breath.
-For example, during the Editorial Board meeting in December 2021 we will decide which edited collections will be published in 2023.
+For example, during the Editorial Board meeting in December 2024 we will decide which edited collections will be published in 2026.

-There is an annual deadline for the submission of issue proposals.
+There is an annual deadline for the submission of collection proposals.
 Guest editors are requested to submit their proposals by mid-November at the latest.
-Proposals should be sent per email to the Managing Editors Agnieszka Joniak-Lüthi (agnieszka.joniak@unifr.ch) and Tina Harris (C.H.Harris@uva.nl), and include the following:
+Proposals should be sent per email to the Editors-in-Chief Agnieszka Joniak-Lüthi (agnieszka.joniak@unifr.ch) and Tina Harris (C.H.Harris@uva.nl), and include the following:

-(2) a 2-3 page outline of the issue’s conceptual contribution to infrastructure studies and its significance; please also situate the planned issue in the current publishing landscape
+(2) a 2-3 page outline of the collection’s conceptual contribution to infrastructure studies and its significance; please also situate the planned collection in the current publishing landscape and in the publication history of Roadsides

 For the editors of accepted proposals

-Please read this guide carefully and clarify any questions with the Managing Editor before you start.
+Please read this guide carefully and clarify any questions with the Editors-in-Chief before you start.
 An Excel spreadsheet, stored in the Roadsides cloud-drive folder, will guide you through the editorial process.
+You will receive a link to it in due time.

 It is useful to be aware that:

 1. Roadsides is published biannually, in April and November.
-Please begin early when soliciting potential contributors.
 We publish a CfP on the Roadsides website six months before the issue’s publication date – i.e. in early May for the fall issue, and in early October for the spring issue.
-The length of text for this is max.
-200 words.
-Please find an image that can be used as a teaser for the CfP and as the cover for the issue (you must clarify copyright for this image).
-Each CfP will be open for up to three weeks.
+The length of CfP is usually around 200 words.
+Please find an image that can be used as both a teaser for the CfP and as the cover for the issue (you must clarify copyright for this image).
+Each CfP is open for up to three weeks.
+All contributors are solicited through the CfP.

 2. Please send the Guide for Authors (https://roadsides.net/guide-for-authors) to all provisionally accepted contributors.
 Provide a few links to earlier articles published in Roadsides in order to familiarize them with the journal’s design and style.

-3. Authors should submit their papers to the issue guest editor and to the Editorial Assistant.
+3. Authors should submit their papers via Open Journal System (OJS).
+They will be provided with the registration link by the Managing Editor.
 In order to complete submission, authors need to submit all the integral parts of the article:

 a) the main text, including endnotes, image captions and image/artist’s credits embedded in the text